Microsoft Flight Simulator (1986 video game)

 Microsoft Flight Simulator is a 1986 video game developed by Sublogic and published by Microsoft for the Macintosh.

 Development

-In 1984 Amiga Corporation asked Artwick to port Flight Simulator for its forthcoming computer, but Commodore's purchase of Amiga temporarily ended the relationship.
+In 1984 Amiga Corporation asked Bruce Artwick to port Flight Simulator for its forthcoming computer, but Commodore's purchase of Amiga temporarily ended the relationship.
 Sublogic instead finished a Macintosh version, released by Microsoft, then resumed work on the Amiga and Atari ST versions.

-Notable features included a windowing system allowing multiple simultaneous 3D views - including exterior views of the aircraft itself.
+The game included features such as a windowing system which allowed multiple 3D views simultaneously - this made exterior views possible for the aircraft itself.

 Reception

 Frank Boosman reviewed the game for Computer Gaming World, and stated, "As a game, FS is exciting.
 Flying beneath the Golden Gate Bridge was a big thrill, and really had me sweating.
 FS wins as a simulation as well; the flight characteristics of the Cessna and Lear Jet seem realistic, and the instrumentation is complete."